MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 There are two types of shortcuts:

 * OneLake shortcut linking data in OneLake to your KQL Database.
 This shortcut defines the data from OneLake as an external table.
 Create this shortcut when you want to infrequently run queries on historical data.
+To create this type of shortcut, see [Create a OneLake shortcut](onelake-shortcut.md).
 If you want to run queries frequently and accelerate performance, see [Get data from OneLake](get-data-onelake.md).
 * Continuous export: this is a OneLake shortcut that mirrors the data in your KQL Database to OneLake.
 If enabled, this shortcut creates one logical copy of the data in your database that you can access in other [!INCLUDE [product-name](../includes/product-name.md)] experiences without more management.
 To disable continuous export, see [Continuous export (mirroring)](#continuous-export-mirroring).

 For more information on OneLake shortcuts, see [OneLake shortcuts](../onelake/onelake-shortcuts.md).